ndarville/jekyll-boilerplate/README.md

 ## Asides
 Page files are in [Markdown][markdown], .markdown.
 They are viewable in any text editor, but try out [Mou][mou] if you want to see the rendered version.

+As usual, you can update your `style.css` with the changes to `style.scss` by running `sass --watch style.scss:style.css` in `static/css/`.

 Leave feedback and questions in Issues, if you want.